davidb24v/G35Stuff/README.md

 Some sketches (like the Ticon derived ones) are hacked from examples in Sowbug's G35Arduino repository.
-The following copyright applies to those and to the G35Arduino in general:
+The following copyright applies to those and to the G35Arduino library in general:

 Copyright 2011 The G35 Authors.
 All rights reserved.